MEASURABLE HYPOTHESES (testable predictions)

 An example of a Measurable Hypothesis is:

-MH1: "We hypothesize that students who serially practice math skills (algebra, geometry, and word problems) will have significantly higher performance on retention and transfer tests than students who use blocked practice of each math skill."
+MH1: "We hypothesize that students who serially practice math skills (alternating among algebra, geometry, and word problems) will have significantly higher performance on retention and transfer tests than students who use blocked practice of each math skill."

 Can you think of an experiment that would be able to test MH1?

 Strong Measurable Hypotheses predict the outcome of experiments or other observations.